 Section 6.
 Vacancies: Vacancies among the Board of Directors shall be filled by a simple majority vote of the Board of Directors in a manner established by the Board of Directors.

-The Advisory Committee shall consist of no more than 10 members and shall be considered as a prerequisite for membership in the Board of Directors as identified by unanimous vote of the Board of Directors.
+The Advisory Committee shall consist of no more than 10 members and shall be considered as a prerequisite for membership in the Board of Directors as identified by majority vote of the Board of Directors.
 Advisory Committee members shall not have voting privileges but may voice their opinions openly or to individuals of the executive board.
-Advisory

 Section 2: The duties of the Pastoral Advisory Committee are to administer over any ethical or moral complaints in regard to the board of directors or the advisory board.
-At the board’s will, prospective advisory committee members may be asked to appear before the pastoral committee before being placed on the advisory board.
+At the board’s will, prospective advisory committee members may be asked to appear before the pastoral committee before being placed on the advisory committee.

 Section I. Annual Meetings: The annual meeting of the General Membership of the Board shall be held during August of each year, the date, place, and hour to be designated by the Board of Directors.
 Election of officers and board members shall take place at this meeting or as established by the Board of Directors.

 Section 2.
 Monthly Meetings: Regular business meetings of the Board of Directors shall be held once a month to conduct business and planning sessions of the association and to hear various reports from committees and directors.
 Frequency of meetings may change by majority vote of the executive board.
 The Board of Directors shall designate a regular time and place of meetings.

 Section 3.
 Other Meetings: Meetings of the Members may be held at other times as the President or the Board of Directors may determine, or upon special request of any board member.

 Section 4.
 Quorum: The guidelines of a quorum shall be a majority of the board of directors.

 Section 1.
 The elective year of the Board shall be August 1 to July 31.

 Section 2.
 Our fiscal year of January 1 to December 31.